mokhtarbendaho/Loop-Package-Generator/README.md

 ### Set Up:
 **Step 01:**
-Download and install the latest version of Python from" www.python.org/downloads
+Download and install the latest version of Python from: www.python.org/downloads

 **Step 02:**
 Confirm Python & PyPDF2 installation by clicking "Verify & Install PyPDF2"

 **Note:** The PyPDF2 library will be automatically installed upon clicking the button.

 **Step 03:**